-To support my body, from the three decades of meds I was on for chronic pain, asthmatic bronchitis and gut issues, I decided to try castor oil packs to help cleanse me liver!
-I had been told by MANY naturopaths, chinese doctors and specialists that my liver had been weakened by the years of heavy meds and diet I had been on.
+To support my body, from the three decades of meds I was on for chronic pain, asthmatic bronchitis, and gut issues, I decided to try castor oil packs to help cleanse my liver!
+I had been told by MANY naturopaths, Chinese doctors, and specialists that my liver had been weakened by the years of heavy meds and diet I had been on.

 The idea is to keep castor oil on a piece of cloth on the skin for at least an hour with a heat source to stimulate lymph and liver function.
 Unlike some “detox” methods, this is not said to have any negative side effects and there are many accounts of people who noticed immediate better sleep, more energy, and clearing of skin symptoms.